codes-labs/CODES-LazAbMapper/README.md

 # LAMapperApp

 ## Overview
-LAMapperApp is a Shiny application designed for data visualization and analysis in the field of mineralogy.
-It provides various tools for mapping, classification, and statistical analysis of mineral data.
+LAMapperApp is an interactive Shiny application designed for displaying and interrogating LA-ICP-MS maps.
+It provides various tools for mapping, mineral classification, and statistical analysis geochemical data.

 ## Project Structure
 ```